gmacario/gmacario.github.io/_posts/2022-01-24-arneis-dev-cw03.md

 * We are trying to see if we can use 2 different OAK-D-LITE and we opened an issue to the maintainers [[FEAT]: Investigate the feasibility to use 2 OAK-D-Lites at the same time B-AROL-O/ARNEIS#54](https://github.com/B-AROL-O/ARNEIS/issues/54)
 -->

-### But wait, there is more...
+### But wait, there is more

 As this post is getting long we have no time to talk about some other things which made into the dev-cw03 release.
 They will likely be the subjects of one of our next posts.

 However, if you are impatient and want a heads-up, just have a look at

 * [B-AROL-O/ARNEIS#58](https://github.com/B-AROL-O/ARNEIS/pull/58)
 * [B-AROL-O/ARNEIS#83](https://github.com/B-AROL-O/ARNEIS/pull/83)